filesender/filesender/docs/v2.0/admin/configuration/index.md

 * __default:__ false
 * __available:__ since before version 2.39
 * __comment:__ This option allows a user to see which authenticated users have downloaded their transfers.
+This option is most effective when "User must login to FileSender to download file" is enabled for a transfer.

      This is mainly useful when the transfer is created with "get a link" and that link is shared by the user with other users outside of the system.
 If another user logs into the FileSender server and downloads a file from a transfer then the authenticated downloader is logged against each file that they download.
-     This logging is not done when the user has admin privlidges.
+This logging is not done when the user has admin privileges.

      This option will ensure that there is an entry in the recipients table for the transfer for the saml Identifiant (normally email address) of an authenticated user who is downloading a file.
 This has privacy implications as the person who created a transfer may be able to see the email address of each authenticated user who has downloaded each file.
+One should be aware of and accept this arrangement before enabling this feature for a FileSender installation.

+     Note that if a regular user visits a download link and they are allowed to download because "User must login to FileSender to download file" is not selected then the user can download without log in and thus the exact user is not known for the download log.